-- Parking and access point delineations

-- Clearing, grading and surface preparation

-- Bridge surface reconstruction at Whitney Pond

-- Bridge construction or bypass at the washed-out gulley behind the soccer fields
+- Parking and access point delineations - Clearing, grading and surface preparation - Whitney Pond Bridge reconstruction after Whitney Pond Dam removal is completed. - Bridge construction at the washed-out gulley behind the soccer fields - Municipal, State and Federal permitting - Applying for and receiving state and federal grant funding

-- Road crossing measures at Rt.
-101

-- Municipal, State and Federal permitting

-- Applying for and receiving state and federal grant funding

-The financial and economic situation has left Ashburnham and ART, Inc. with few options of moving forward with these expensive and major projects.
+The financial constraints have left Ashburnham and ART, Inc. with few options of moving forward with these expensive and major projects.
 Funding and grant money are limited for such a short but vital section of rail trail.
 That is why the Cheshire Line is such an important piece of the plan.

-With greater awareness of the incredible asset they have in Ashburnham, ART, Inc. hopes to keep their dream of a Tri-State Rail Trail alive.
+With greater awareness of the incredible asset they have in Ashburnham, the Town and ART, Inc. hope to keep their dream of a Tri-State Rail Trail alive.